mmozuras/mmozuras.github.com/post/_posts/2018-03-25-third-trys-the-charm.md

 background: three
 ---

-I've focused on hiring great people the last couple of months.
+I've been focused on hiring great people the last couple of months.
 Vinted, the company I work for, had a fantastic 2017, so now [it's time to scale our team a bit](https://verslas.lrytas.lt/sekmes-istorijos/2018/03/12/news/nurunges-konkurentus-prancuzijoje-ir-vokietijoje-vinted-planuoja-pletra-5112453/).
 Hiring well is the most important thing a company can do.
 Hiring includes rejections.
 On both sides.
 Potential candidates reject Vinted.
 We reject potential candidates.
 We receive a bunch of applications from motivated people, who'd love to work at Vinted.
 It's not easy to say "no" to them.

 I was reminded of my own story.
-Before Vinted, I worked at Adform.
+Before Vinted, I worked at Adform as a software developer.
 It took me three tries to get hired there.

 The first thing you have to know - I'm an [introvert](https://en.wikipedia.org/wiki/Extraversion_and_introversion#Introversion).
 I enjoy both, but prefer solitary to social activities, as the latter ones tend to dwindle my energy.
 Software development tends to attract introverted people, and I'm one of them.